A black background with white letters and blue lines.

 Autocollimators

-Diagnostic and safety equipmentAutocollimators are used to align the optical components on an Nd:YAG laser rail.
+A close up of the bottom part of a metal object.Autocollimators are used to align the optical components on an Nd:YAG laser rail.
 The autocollimator system consists of an illumination bulb and power supply, a projection lens system and a viewing eyepiece.
 After ensuring that the laser system is completely shut off, the technician uses the autocollimator to project a beam of light down the optical path, through the Nd:YAG rod and the front and rear mirrors.
 Each optical surface will send a reflection back to the autocollimator.
 These reflections can be viewed through the eyepiece.
-The technician aligns or “tunes” the laser rail by mechanically adjusting each optical component until the reflected spots are overlapping.
+The technician aligns or “tunes†the laser rail by mechanically adjusting each optical component until the reflected spots are overlapping.
 Once the reflections are overlapping, the system is ready to lase.
 Fine tuning for best mode and peak power can then be performed with an imaging plate and power meter.

 Laser Power Meters